Designed by and made for Dr. Gordon Raile.

 (writing from Laramie, Wyoming)

 A two Stockman knife project for Steve Garrson

 This is a custom 4 1/4" stockman with

 components of a factory made stockman as templates.

 This knife has stainless

-steel liners and bolster and S30V steel blade.
+steel liners and bolsters and S30V steel blades.

 This is the factory stockman that Mr. Garrson sent me